commutatus/awesome/domains/engineering/efficient/cache-graphql-schema.md

   ```
   - Always ensure the `build-fragment` command runs before the build command.

+### Update Graphql Service

-3. Now, update the `graphql.service.ts` file or its equivalent file handling the Apollo Initialization, to query the cached schema in **fragmentTypes.json** for Introspection Fragment Matching.
+  Now, update the `graphql.service.ts` file or its equivalent file handling the Apollo Initialization, to query the cached schema in **fragmentTypes.json** for Introspection Fragment Matching.

   ```
   buildFragmentMatcher(): Promise<any> {